-State Finals are organised by REA and are held late in term three and early to mid term 4 each year.
-Teams must be registered to be eligible for this level of competition.
+State Finals are organised by REA and are held during term three each year.
+Teams must register to be eligible for this level of competition.
 Event schedules can be found on the REA website using this link:

 https://rea.org.au/events-calendar-and-information/